SolarBridge Technologies: Products

-The SolarBridge Pantheon microinverter passed all tests required under the Underwriters Laboratories 1741 safety standard as certified by the Canadian Standards Association (CSA) in early 2011.
+The SolarBridge Pantheon microinverter, mounted directly on solar panels, converts power at each module instead of using central or string inverters, facilitating a roof-ready AC module.
+It achieved Underwriters Laboratories 1741 certification by the Canadian Standards Association (CSA) in early 2011.

 SolarBridge works directly with module manufacturers to develop integrated AC modules for the North American market, which were commercially available in 2011.